 - Discounted Services for Internet and PG&E!
 Check out Comcast’s internet essentials program where subscribers can receive monthly high-speed Internet service for $9.95/mo and a low cost computer!
 Also check out PG&E’s CARE program that provides a monthly discount on energy bills.

 - Reduced or Waived Fees for Testing and College Applications.
-AP Testing fee reduced from $89 to $5, PSAT, SAT & ACT testing fee waived, and even college application waivers.
+AP Testing fee reduced,SAT, SAT & ACT testing fee waived, and even college application waivers.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.